Mark Stevens (singer): Career

 Stevens was born in Hobart, Tasmania.
 Stevens took an interest in music as a child and later formed a band with his brother, Brett.
 Stevens entered a local talent contest and made it to the final round.
 The winner was decided by a judging panel, which included a producer from Network 10's musical variety show Young Talent Time.

 Stevens won the contest and his win was reported on television news and featured in newspapers.
 In the weeks that followed, Stevens' parents were contacted by the producers of Young Talent Time, asking him to audition.
 They flew Stevens and his mother to the studio in Melbourne, Victoria.
 Stevens auditioned with a performance of the song "Ben" and was immediately offered a place on the show.
 Stevens accepted the role, which meant his family had to relocate to Melbourne.

 Stevens was just thirteen when he the joined the cast of Young Talent Time.
 The series featured a number of young performers and help them start their singing and acting careers.
 He performed alongside Dannii Minogue, Greg Poynton and Vince Del Tito.
 Stevens remained in school, filmed the show each Saturday and also participated in the show's arena tour of major Australian cities.
 In 1987, the cast released the album titled "Phenomenon", which featured Stevens on several tracks.
 Stevens worked on the show for three years before leaving to pursue acting.
 While living in Melbourne, Stevens began to study music at the Melba Memorial Conservatorium of Music.

 After leaving, Stevens got a new agent to help direct his music career.
 Instead, his agent put him forward for an audition for the Australian soap opera Neighbours.
 He went onto secure the role of Nick Page.
 Stevens auditioned alongside forty-four other actors.
 The character was written as a teenage "tearaway" who liked graffiti and art.
 Stevens had no previous acting experience prior to the role.

 In July 1989, Stevens revealed he had been working on his music career.
 He had created some recordings and noted that they would sound different from the works of other musicians who had left Neighbours.
 Stevens recorded his own music in a home studio.
 Stevens released one of his home recordings, titled "Playing Hard To Get", as an Australian only single.
-Stevens' contract with Neighbours ran out in December 1989.
+Stevens' contract with Neighbours expired in December 1989 and was not renewed.